PateShin/tp/docs/UserGuide.md

 ### List All Employees <a name="list"></a>
 This feature displays a list of entire employees currently stored in the PayBack system.

+Format: `/list`

-Use the `/list` command to refresh the displayed list and ensure the user is viewing the full information.
+Use the `/list` command to refresh the displayed list and ensure the user is viewing the full employee list.

 ### Find An Employee <a name="find"></a>
 This feature allows a user to search for specific employees.

+Format: `/find :PREFIX KEYWORD`

-Use the `/find` command followed by the appropriate prefix and keyword:
+Use the `/find` command followed by the appropriate `:PREFIX` and `KEYWORD`:
 - `:id`, Search by employee ID.
    - 6-digit number is required and must be between 100001 and 999999 inclusive.
 - `:name`, Search by employee name (supports multiple keywords).